go-masonry/docu-web/content/api/grpc-gw/_index.md

 ---

 Mortar comes with a [gRPC-Gateway](https://github.com/grpc-ecosystem/grpc-gateway) which is a reverse-proxy that translates a RESTful HTTP API into gRPC.
-We will show how you should register it's handlers after you generate them from the proto files.
+We will show how you should register its handlers, after you generate them from the proto files.

 ### Register `grpc-gateway` Handlers

-{{%notice%}}Before reading this part get yourself familiar with the gRPC API [counterpart](/api/grpc).{{%/notice%}}
+{{%notice%}}Before reading this part, get yourself familiar with the gRPC API [counterpart](/api/grpc).{{%/notice%}}

 If you read the gRPC part, you simply need to add one [function](https://github.com/go-masonry/mortar-demo/blob/master/workshop/app/mortar/workshop.go#L49) to `Uber-FX` graph.
 This function should return a slice of [GRPCGatewayGeneratedHandlers](https://github.com/go-masonry/mortar/blob/master/interfaces/http/server/interfaces.go#L55).